MelvinQM/IOT-Personal/docs/uxd/create_test.md

 #### 2.2.2 Trigger mechanism

-One of the most important mechanics opf the controller was of course the trigger to test this a small print was made.
+One of the most important mechanics of the controller was the trigger to test this a small print was made.
 More about the inspiration for this mechanism can be found in [concept & design](concept_design.md#222-trigger-mechanism).
 To test this design the trigger was printed with a seperate holder:

 <div   style="display: flex; justify-content: space-between;">